JaxCastonguay/JaxCastonguay/about-me.md

 			<h4>Software Development Intern | October 2017 - May 2020</h4>
 			<li>United with interns to design a pattern recognition application, saving the company an estimated 6 digit outsourcing cost.</li>
 			<li>Converted products from Visual Basic to C#, updating company technology to more modern standards</li>
-			<li>Created new applications for sales team of subsidiary company, Viracon, to get more work done in less time</li>
+			<li>Created new applications for sales team of subsidiary company to get more work done in less time</li>
 		</header>
 		<p></p>
 	</div>